Department of Health

 • providing more nutrition information to help people make healthy choices.
 Delivered through kilojoule menu labelling legislation for large fast-food chain stores

-• improving healthy food availability at sport facilities and hospitals through our Healthy choices policy, (and the Victorian Healthy Eating Enterprise)
+• improving healthy food availability at sport facilities and hospitals through our Healthy Choices policy

 • supporting the implementation of similar healthy food policies and guidelines in early years services and schools